axingjia/Journey_To_Data_Structure/README.md

 Insert is called add/put/enque, remove is called delete/get/deque The rear of the queue is inserted is also called back/tail/end, the head is also called front.
+The rear is the beginning of the array, and the head is the end of the array

 <a href="workable/queue.java"
 target="_ blank">Queue Array Implementation</a>

-(One more thing about just reading it on textbook, is the code doesn't have color and its hard to read) (One more thing is having it online allows you to redo it with your own version by saving time)
+(One more thing about just reading it on textbook, is the code doesn't have color and its hard to read) (One more thing is having it online allows you to saving time when redoing it with your own version)